Car Accident Lawyer FeesBy Stewart J. Guss on September 29th, 2020

 - Disputes over fees should be handled in accordance with any mandatory or recommended dispute resolution procedures in the state, such as mediation or arbitration.

-Overall, a contingent fee aligns a car accident lawyer’s interests with your own, since they will not get paid a DIME unless you successfully recover for your losses.
+Overall, a contingent fee aligns a car accident lawyer’s interests with your own, since they will not get paid a single cent unless you successfully recover for your losses.